Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="introspection"></a>
 ### Introspection

-Introspection is the process of determining properties of an object at runtime.
+Introspection is the process of determining properties of an object.
 In Chapel, this is often used to determine the type and/or domain of a function argument.
 When you see `?` preceding an identifier, it is acting as a [query expression](https://chapel-lang.org/docs/language/spec/expressions.html#the-query-expression)